Search

 What is Sparks?

 SPARKS is an advisory scheme that helps manage Mean Kinship and inbreeding.
 It is a computer programme that calculates Mean Kinships for every living pure-bred Shire in the Studbook, measuring how related any one Shire is to all others.
-SPARKS also calculates the potential inbreeding of foals resulting from specificmare/stallion pairings.
+SPARKS also calculates the potential inbreeding of foals resulting from specific mare/stallion pairings.
 Based on this analysis, SPARKS produces Kinship Tables for mares.

 What are Kinship Tables?

 The Kinship Tables are a tool to help breeders manage Mean Kinship and inbreeding via their decisions on which stallions to put to which mares.
-There is a Kinship Table for every living Shire mare in the UK and EIRE who:
+There is a Kinship Table for every living Shire mare that is pure-bred and registered in the breeding section of the Studbook.

-Each Kinship Table is specific to a named mare.
-Note, each Table has more than one page.
 Each one gives the mare’s date of birth, Studbook number and Mean Kinship coefficient.
 Based on the Mean Kinship coefficient, the mare is assigned to a Mean Kinship Band.
 Mares in Band A are of lowest Mean Kinship, i.e. are least related to the rest of the population, and those in Band H are the most related.

 The mare information also gives the mare’s Inbreeding Coefficient.
 This is a measure of how related an individual animal is to itself through common ancestors that appear on both sides of its pedigree, whether in recent or distant generations.